 Mental health stigma describes the negative attitudes held by individuals and society toward those with trauma, depression, anxiety, substance use disorder, and other mental health challenges.
 Hence, mental health stigma is an obstacle to increasing awareness and ensuring people get the help they need.

-Moreover, access to treatment is needed now more than ever, as 70 percent of teens are experiencing an increase in mental health–related symptoms as a result of the pandemic.
-Interestingly, however, the fact that so many people are suffering may have the unexpected effect of reducing mental health stigma.
+Moreover, access to treatment is needed now more than ever, as the youth mental health crisis continues.
+Interestingly, however, the stress and challenges of the past two-plus years have had the unexpected effect of reducing mental health stigma.

 Stigma is defined as “a cluster of negative attitudes and beliefs that motivate the general public to fear, avoid, and discriminate against people with mental illnesses,” according to a report by the President’s New Freedom Commission on Mental Health.
 There is stigma associated with drug addiction and stigma associated with mental illness.